nohuto/regkit/README.md

 These are default values I found in `dxgkrnl.sys`, see [dxgkrnl.c](https://github.com/nohuto/win-registry/blob/main/assets/dxgkrnl.c) for pseudocode snippets I used / [records/Graphics-Drivers.txt](https://github.com/nohuto/win-registry/blob/main/records/Graphics-Drivers.txt) for all values that get read on boot.

+> [!WARNING]
-Everything listed below is based on personal research.
+> Everything listed below is based on personal research.
 Mistakes may exist, but I don't think I've made any.

 ```c
 "HKLM\\SYSTEM\\CurrentControlSet\\Control\\GraphicsDrivers"